GSYH/kegg_overlap/README.md

 ```

 ## Documentation
+Full documentation is available at: **[https://GSYH.github.io/kegg_overlap/](https://GSYH.github.io/kegg_overlap/)**

-For more details on the implementation, please refer to the source code in the `kegg_overlap` directory.
+For details on the implementation, you can also refer to the source code in the `kegg_overlap` directory.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.